Deleting posts automatically in Mastodon after a certain time period

 On Mastodon, if you have posted in a thread or been tagged in it, but you don’t want to take part any more, you can mute the conversation so that you won’t get notifications from it.
 No one will know you’ve done this, and it will only affect that thread:

-1. Log in through your server’s website (and some apps also include this feature)
+1. Log in through your server’s website or web app (and some app store apps also include this feature)

-2. Go to one of your posts in the thread you want to mute
+2. Go to a notification you’ve received from the conversation you want to mute

 If you change your mind, just do the same thing again but select Unmute conversation.